Wednesday, 28 July 2021

 Steps to Resolve the Error:

-1. Check Namespace Declaration:
+1. Check Namespace.
+Declaration:

 2. Ensure that the namespace declared at the top of your controller matches the directory structure.
 For a standard Laravel setup, controllers should be within the App\Http\Controllers namespace.

-3. Use Correct Use Statements:
+3. Use Correctly Statements:

 4. If you're referencing the App class or any other class within your controller, ensure you have the correct use statements at the top of your controller file.